LPenney33/LFEG-RPG-Project/README.md

 * Polymorphism -
 * Abstraction -
 * Godot Features
-	* Node Types -
+	* Node Types - CharacterBody2D, Area2D, CollisionShape2D, Camera2D
-	* Signals -
+	* Signals - isActionJustPressed
-	* Scenes -
+	* Scenes - Multiple "maps"
-* Movement and Collisions -
+* Movement and Collisions - All scenes including a player.
-* Enemies and Traps -
+* Enemies and Traps - In Each HOA's Dedicated Throne Room
 * Tilemaps and Worldbuilding - Terrain Sets, Mutiple tilesets using 4.3 TileMapLayer, physic layers for collision, multiple zones.

 ### How to Play!